magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

     own right, of whom Ajahn Chah is one.
 Venerable Ajahn Mun died in 1949.

-[^6]: , ‘The Elementary Training’, a Thai Commentary on based on the
+[^6]: *Pubbasikkhā Vaṇṇanā*, ‘The Elementary Training’, a Thai
+    Commentary on Dhamma-Vinaya based on the Pāḷi Commentaries;
-    Pāḷi Commentaries; , ‘The Path to Purity’, Ācariya Buddhaghosa’s exhaustive commentary on Dhamma-Vinaya.
+    *Visuddhimagga*, ‘The Path to Purity’, Ācariya Buddhaghosa’s exhaustive commentary on Dhamma-Vinaya.

-[^7]: : the offences of various classes for a Buddhist monk or nun.
+[^7]: *āpatti*: the offences of various classes for a Buddhist monk or
+    nun.

 [^8]: A ‘receiving cloth’ is a cloth used by Thai monks for receiving
     things from women, from whom they do not receive things directly.